Chengcheng-S/ibc-demo/readme.md

 ```

 ## Tips
-If you keep getting errors when starting the relayer, you can try to modify the `max_gas` in the configuration file.
+- If you keep getting errors when starting the relayer, you can try to modify the `max_gas` in the configuration file.
 I have checked many times and it is because of the gas setting problem.

+- `http://localhost:26657/status`  `http://localhost:26659/status` We can observe the status of the chain through these two links.
+The port number depends on the rpc configuration in `setup.sh`.